 Conduct conferences do not have an appeal process.
 If you are the respondent and you attended your hearing, you may appeal the decision of a Conduct Officer or panel for sanctions involving separation (termination of the housing agreement, revocation of admission and/or degree, suspension of student organization status, conduct suspension, or conduct expulsion) or other guidelines in XII.F.4.a.

-Requests for appeal should be emailed to the Director, or designee, within 5 business days from the date on which the hearing decision letter was sent.
+Requests for appeal should be made via the link below within 5 business days from the date on which the hearing decision letter was sent.
 Requests received after this date will only be accepted for good cause.
 Any request for an appeal should describe, as thoroughly and precisely as possible, the basis for the request, as an appeal will normally be limited to a review of applicable records.
 When the Director, or designee, requests to speak with any party regarding the appeal, the purpose will be to gather information related to the appeal request, not to rehear a case.

 - To determine whether sanctions involving separation (termination of the housing agreement, revocation of admission and/or degree, suspension of student organization status, conduct suspension, or conduct expulsion) were appropriate in light of all relevant factors (other sanctions are not eligible for appeal).